Chowdhury-DSP/BYOD/manual/Manual.md

 For the desktop plugin, add-on packs can be purchased from the [ChowDSP website](https://chowdsp.com/products/byod-add-ons/store.html);
 after purchase, an activation code will be sent via email, which can then be used to activate the pack inside the plugin.
+An activation code may be used on up to 5 devices.
 For the iOS plugin, add-on packs can be purchased in the plugin via an in-app purchase.
+Add-on packs for the iOS plugin must be purchased separately due to the [App Store guidelines](https://developer.apple.com/app-store/review/guidelines).

 ## Presets